 Thank you very much.

 Paul Lundquist, 11/6/16, Norway

-"Got the suspension blocks (road spacers) in place yesterday, and took the 4C for a 110 km test drive on typical 'not-so-good' norwegian roads.
+"Got the suspension blocks (road spacers) in place yesterday, and took the 4C for a 110 km test drive on typical 'not-so-good Norwegian roads.
 It was like having a new car.
-Felt much safer and it was almost to easy to go too fast...
-Couldn't get det camber quite right, however, so will put on some extra shims (ordered at local workshop).
+Felt much safer and it was almost too easy to go too fast...
+Couldn't get camber quite right, however, so will put on some extra shims (ordered at the local workshop).
 Looking forward to a 1200 km trip next weekend getting even more experience.
 I will recommend this upgrade to anyone driving a 4C.
 Thank you!"

 Heelntoe, 10/6/12, Canada, 4C forum

 First time on the track this weekend since the race blocks were installed and I'm having so much fun!
 The difference on track from "old with some added camber" is huge.
 The car feels significantly faster and more capable through corners, and as previously mentioned, much more confidence-inspiring.
 I'd take this setup over the stock setup any day.

 I had my first decent drive today since installing Jamie's spacers and the difference is substantial.
 I agree with the feedback other's have reported after doing this mod.
 I highly recommend it.
 The car is much more stable and steerable now when the road gets a bit rough, and I always felt in control of the car instead of it sometimes being in control of me or the road sometimes being in control of the car.
 It's definitely worth the money if you drive on anything other than smooth roads.